dagrha/pypia/README.md

 Route/VPN server information is downloaded from [this page](https://www.privateinternetaccess.com/vpninfo/servers).

 #### Installation
-1. Either download `pypia.py` and `package_info.json` from this repo directly, or clone the github repository to your local workstation.
-2. `cd` to the directory where the script was downloaded.

-   e.g. `cd ~/git/pypia/` or `cd ~/Downloads/`

-3. Run the following command in the terminal:

-   `sudo python3 pypia.py`

-   In some distributions, `python` PATH variable points to Python 3, but in others it points to Python 2.
-Specifying `python3` will usually work.
+1. You can use pip to install this module:
+`pip install pypia`

-4. Since the script needs root permissions to install dependencies via the package manager and to write the VPN config files to `/etc/NetworkManager/system-connections/`, you will be prompted to enter the root password.
+2. Once installed via `pip`, you should do `sudo pypia -i` to initialize, which will configure the NetworkManager keyfiles.
+The script needs root permissions to install dependencies via the package manager and to write the VPN config files to `/etc/NetworkManager/system-connections/`, so you will be prompted to enter the root password.
-5. At some point in the installation process you will be prompted for your PIA-issued user ID (typically starts with a "p" and is followed by a bunch of numbers).
+3. At some point in the installation process you will be prompted for your PIA-issued user ID (typically starts with a "p" and is followed by a bunch of numbers).
 You will also be prompted for your password, which is simply saved to the config files (in plain text, but only root user can view/edit those files).

-6. If everything goes as intended, the VPN routes will be accessible from the *VPN Connections* menu in the NetworkManager applet or via the `nmcli` command line tool.
+If everything goes as intended, the VPN routes will be accessible from the *VPN Connections* menu in the NetworkManager applet or via the `nmcli` command line tool.

-### PIA Toolkit (pia_toolkit.py)
-#### Randomized VPN
-**Only tested so far on Ubuntu**

-I've added a python 3 script that will connect to a random PIA VPN configuration that the `pypia` script configured.
-To use it, `cd` to the directory where you've cloned this repo, run

-1. `$ chmod +x pia_toolkit.py` to make the file executable, and run

-2. `$ ./pia_toolkit.py` from the command line.

-By default it only selects from US configurations, but you can modify that with the `-r` flag, for example `-r all` for any network worldwide or `-r int` for non-US networks.
-See `--help` for more details.

-If you are already connected to a PIA VPN, this script will disconnect the current connection and establish a new connection.

-#### Fastest connection
-PIA Toolkit also includes a `-f` option.
-Setting this flag will initiate ping tests to all PIA hosts and upon completion will connect to the fastest (based on the average latency of 3 ping packets).
-By default it only checks US connections but you can change that with the `-r` flag.
-See `--help` for more details.
+##### Other features

+    usage: pypia [-h] [-i] [-p] [-s] [-r {us,all,int}] [-f] [-d]

+    optional arguments:
+      -h, --help            show this help message and exit -i, --initialize      configure pia vpn routes as networkmanager keyfiles. requires sudo priveleges. use this flag on first run and anytime you want to refresh pia vpn routes -p, --ping            ping each vpn server and list latencies -s, --shuffle         connect to or shuffle a random vpn -r {us,all,int}, --region {us,all,int}
+                            "us" for US only, "int" for non-US, "all" for worldwide
+      -f, --fastest         connect to network with lowest ping latency -d, --disconnect      disconnect current PIA vpn connection

 ### Contributions
 If your distribution of choice is not currently listed as supported, please take a minute to help me add support!
 To add it, I'll need to know: